typicel/enzottic.me/Content/now.md

 # What I'm Doing Now

-## Job Hunting
+## Work (soon)
-I am currently open to full-time work as a software engineer.
-I am particularly focused on iOS development, but I am open to all other opportunities as well.
-If you are interested in hiring me, you can contact me at `mail @ this domain` and I can send you my resume.
-Thank you!
+I am starting full time work as a software engineer in December, so that is going to take up most of my time.

 ## Loopover
 Loopover is a 2D puzzle game for iOS devices.
 You can view more about it on my [projects](/projects) page.
 Current development is focusing on a statistics page that lets you view averages for recent solves for time and number of moves.
 I am also looking into support for GameKit leaderboards and achievements.
 I would also like to add animations for moves to make the game feel a bit more fluid and responsive.